oniietzschan/bump-3dpd/README.md

 local cols, len = world:project(item, x,y,w,h, goalX, goalY, filter)
 ```

-Moves a the given imaginary rectangle towards goalX and goalY, providing a list of collisions as they happen *in that straight path*.
+Moves a the given imaginary cube towards goalX and goalY, providing a list of collisions as they happen *in that straight path*.

 This method is useful mostly when creating new collision responses, although it could be also used as a query method.

-You could use this method to implement your own collision response algorithm (this was the only way to
+You could use this method to implement your own collision response algorithm.
-do it in prevous versions of bump)

 ```lua
 bump.responses.touch